top of page

 Research

 The precise identification of genetic variants that predispose to human diseases is a fundamental scientific goal, paving the way to new diagnostics, treatments, and basic insights into human biology.
-So far these efforts focused mainly on protein-coding sequences and the identification of non-coding variants lags behind.
+So far, these efforts focused mainly on protein-coding sequences, and the identification of non-coding variants lags behind.
 Our research vision is to elucidate regulatory mechanisms, whereby non-coding variants influence the susceptibility to complex diseases by applying a combination of functional genomics, regulatory element analysis, human patient samples and mouse genetic engineering techniques.

 bottom of page